skiwithpete/alarmpi/config_readme.md

 ## Alarm configuration
-Alarm contents can be configured by editing `alarmpi.config`file.
+Alarm content can be configured by editing `alarmpi.config`.
 The file specifies which components of the alarm are enabled and which text-to-speech (TTS) engine should be used, if any.

 ### alarm.config description